woeps/rescript-tools-doc-md/README.md

 # rescript-tools-doc-md [WIP]

-## WARNING

-I currently use a locally linked version of `@rescript/tools` to access unmerged (into master) PRs.
-Therefore, your success to compile this project may vary.

-This will change as soon as the api sattles and the upstream fixes are published.

 ## Description

 Library to convert an extracted docs json into markdown.
 This work explores the possibilities of generating easily usable documentation basd on rescript files.